maarten-pennings/howto/Quadro/readme.md

 With 10-11 in the center, none of the pieces can move, in the xy-plane or in the z-direction, with one exception: again piece 10-11  can move in the y-direction but now also in the z-direction.
-The y-direction brings us back to the previous Situation, so we discard that.
+The y-direction brings us back to the previous situation, so we discard that.

 We take out 10-11.